mratsim/blocksmith/rewinder.md

     # The channel sent to the MainchainMonitor for Eth1Data + Deposits queries
     eth1MonitorChan: ptr Channel[tuple[eth1data: Eth1Data, deposits: seq[Deposit]]
     # The channel sent to the SecretKeyService service
-    # Used for both block signature and RandaoReveal
+    # Used for both block signature, attestation and RandaoReveal
-    signingChan: ptr Channel[ValidatorSig]
+    signingChan: ptr Channel[StringOfJson] # ValidatorSig
     # The channel sent to the SecretKeyService service
     # used to check
     # - if the passed validator is attached to the beacon node